Document Bank of Virginia

 Context

 In 1896 the United States Supreme Court ruled in Plessy v.
 Ferguson that racial segregation did not violate the "equal protection of the laws" clause of the Fourteenth Amendment.
 Virginia and other southern states employed the doctrine of "separate but equal" to enforce segregation in public places, including schools.
-Black schools never received equal funding from communities in the commonwealth, and their facilities were inferior.
+Schools for Black students never received equal funding from cities and counties in the commonwealth, and their facilities were inferior.
 On May 17, 1954 the United States Supreme Court ruled in Brown v Board of Education of Topeka, Kansas that segregation in schools violated the Fourteenth Amendment and was therefore unconstitutional.
 In fact, the Supreme Court established that separate facilities were "inherently unequal," no matter the state or condition of the segregated school.

 Citations:

 Governor Thomas B. Stanley Speech Before a Special Session of the Virginia General Assembly, 27 August 1956 (WRVA-160), WRVA Radio Collection, Accession 38210, Library of Virginia.
+These recordings are for educational use and permission must be requested in writing from WRVA to reproduce any sound recordings.
 Excerpt is 4 minutes long.

 Letters in Governor Thomas B. Stanley Executive Papers, Accession 25184, Box 110 (Integration folders, 1954, 1955, 1956), State Government Records Collection, Library of Virginia.